(Part 4) The Bucket of Conviction - Strong As Hec

 Remember.

 Your ULP is your current capacity to feel happiness.
-Once you reach this "upper limit" of how much happiness you can feel, you self-destruct (a subconscious response).
+Once you reach this upper limit of how much happiness you can feel, you self-destruct (a subconscious response).

 Pulling yourself down to an environment or feeling which is more familiar.